LectureLens: AI Study Planner with Next.js + Supabase

 AI Processing Pipeline

-- Text Extraction: Raw PDF text is segmented into logical blocks (headings, paragraphs, lists) to avoid merging unrelated concepts.
+- Text Extraction: Segment PDF text into logical blocks (headings, paragraphs, lists).

-- Chunking & Normalization: Blocks are grouped into chunks under a target token budget (e.g. ~1–2k tokens) with light cleanup (whitespace, duplicate heading collapse).
+- Chunking & Normalization: Group blocks under a token budget with cleanup (hyphen join, heading dedupe).

-- Summarization Pass: Each chunk is summarized independently; a consolidation pass merges overlapping summaries and enforces consistent terminology.
+- Summarization Pass: Summarize each chunk; consolidation merges overlap and enforces terminology.

 Token & Performance Constraints